andreeaiosip/the-kettle/README.md

 - As administrator, I want to be able to log in into the backend of the site.
 - As administrator, I want to be able to add, edit and delete products
 - As administrator, I would like to be able to see all the orders that were placed on the site.

+### Design Choices:

+I wanted to the site look clean, but with some earthy colours to represent the tea and coffee colours, so I have used

+#### Fonts:

+I chose to use Open Sans and Roboto as the main font family for this website as it provides clean style for text and titles.
+In the essence of keeping the layout clean, but with a sense of calmness and inviting.

+#### Images:

+I have sourced images of the internet with license free.
+I wanted to use some images with pack of coffee and tea, but most of them were with licence.

+#### Colours:

+I have chose to use clean background with off white #fffff and the brownish colour #c48968 to add a bit of colour and reflect the theme of the website.

 ### Technologies Used